-North of the Limpopo and Zambezi rivers, late October is when the vestiges of winter have been burned away by the resurgent, almost brutal vitality of the sun as it slides south over the equator.
+North of the Limpopo and Zambezi rivers, late October is when the vestiges of winter have been burned away by the resurgent vitality of the sun as it slides south over the equator.
 Before the rains arrive to provide a temperate cooling, the early summer heat can be unbearable, so hot that it is said to drive people to suicide, hence the epithet ‘suicide month’.

-At least there was respite from the heat as I sat at the end of the polished wooden table in the shady coolness afforded by the chitende’s tall thatch roof.
-I gazed out over the deck, which cantilevers out under the roof’s brow like a big jealous African giant sticking out its tongue at the view and the river drifting past at its feet.
+At least there was respite from the heat in the shade afforded by the chitende’s tall thatch roof.
+I sat at the end of the polished wooden table gazing out over the deck, which cantilevers out under the roof’s brow like a big jealous giant sticking out its tongue at the river drifting past.

-It was fortunate no guests were at the lodge to witness our dramatic struggle to save Eddie’s life.
-If the events of the morning had left me shaken, they would most certainly have rattled any foreign visitor.
-With the lodge manager being away, I was glad I had been able to get back in time to help.
+Fortunately no guests were at the lodge to witness the mornings dramatic struggle to save Eddie’s life.
+If the events had left me shaken, they would most certainly have rattled foreign visitors.
+With the lodge manager being away, I was glad I had been able to return in time to help.

 Having the unusual unfoldings fresh in my mind, I mulled over its reasons and potential repercussions.

-The excitement had consumed so much energy that in addition to being thirsty, I was hungry.
+The tension had consumed so much energy that in addition to being thirsty, I was hungry.

-Since my duties included the training of the scouts doing the poaching abatement on the hunting concession adjacent to the national park, it afforded me scraps of venison, left over from trophy hunts, from which I made biltong jerky.
+My duties included the training of the scouts doing the poaching abatement on the hunting concession adjacent to the national park.
+This afforded me scraps of venison, left over from trophy hunts, from which I made biltong jerky.
 With biltong, it was easy to bribe the kitchen staff to make sandwiches.
 Everyone in Africa loves biltong.

 Looking up I saw it was Precious approaching, carrying the carefully-sectioned sandwich, not wrapped in the customary wax paper, but offered on a simple white plate as if I were a paying guest.

 That it was Precious bringing my sandwiches was unusual.
-I knew enough about the staff to know that she was not part of the dining service crew.
+I knew enough about the staff to know that she was not part of the dining service team.

-Hher floating gait brought her across the small buffalo-grass lawn from the opening in the thatch which obscured the kitchen from guests.
-Approaching from my left, as the servers are trained, she twisted slightly to the side with her left hand extended as she wordlessly set the plate, with its simple fare, before me.
+She crossed the small buffalo-grass lawn from the opening in the thatch fence hiding the view of the kitchen.
+Approaching from my left, as the servers are trained, she twisted slightly to the side with her left hand extended as she wordlessly setdown the plate with its sandwich.

-After chewing a few bites and savoring the salty fattiness of the tougher meaty grits left in the shards on the bread, I washed it all down with a final gulp of cold juice.
-Then my mind, moving its concentration away from its focus on food, went back to chewing on the tougher mental issues.
+As her footsteps quietly faded I chewed a few bites, savoring the salty fattiness of the meaty grits on the bread.
+I washed it all down with a final gulp of cold juice.
+My mind, moving its concentration away from a focus on food, went back to chewing on the tougher issues.